ObjectModules/deploy/[Mapping]-Routines.md

 The process mitosis of a cell to become two (2) identical sets is consist of four (4) step.

-In our concept the final result will also produce two (2) identical sets.
-It also consist of four (4) steps which we call them as _spreading, employment, merging and settlement_.
+As we have explained above about the _[[behaviour|[Mapping]-Routines#behaviour]]_, in our concept the final result will also produce two (2) identical sets.

+The step up to the final result will also consist of four (4) steps which we call them as _spreading, employment, merging and settlement_.

 We are going to bring you to find them in more details one by one.
 Let's start first on _[[Spreading|[Mapping]-Spreading]]_.